turbonomic/kubeturbo/deploy/general-deploy/README.md

 [Download example](kubeturbo.yaml?raw=true)

-You must also stop the default scheduler by removing kube-scheduler from both `/etc/kubernetes/manifests` and the source path you specified for the pod-master pod (Typically `/srv/kubernetes/manifests`).

 The Kubeturbo mirror pod will be visible after several seconds.
 To verify that the Kubeturbo pod is running, use `kubectl get pods --all-namespaces` and look for "kubeturbo".

 ```console